How does the Test results service work?

 - Some test and examination results must be reviewed before you get access to them.

-- The person who requested the test has deferred your access to the test results so that they can discuss the results with you first.
+- The healthcare professional who requested the test has deferred your access to the test results so that they can discuss the results with you first.
 Read more in the Norwegian Patient and User Rights Act (in Norwegian).

 - You have opted out of your test results being registered.
 You can change this under Privacy Settings.

 - You have opted out of having a Summary Care Record.
-Without a Summary Care Record, your test results cannot be displayed.
+If you do not have a Summary Care Record, your test results will not be available.
 Read more about the Summary Care Record.

-In some cases, several tests must be analysed before a full report is ready.
-This means it may take some time before you receive the notification.
+Sometimes, several tests may need to be analysed before a diagnostic report can be prepared.
+It may therefore take some time before you receive a notification.

-You can choose whether or not you want to receive notifications about test results.
-Select “Standardvarsling" (Standard notifications) if you want to receive notifications, or “Så få varsler som mulig" (As few notifications as possible) if you do not want notifications.
+You can decide whether or not to receive notifications about test results.
+Select "Default Notifications" if you want to receive notifications, and select "As few notifications as possible" if you do not wish to receive notifications.
 You can change this under Notification settings (in Norwegian).

-Sometimes several tests need to be analysed before a report can be completed.
-This means it may take some time before you receive a notification.
+Sometimes, several tests may need to be analysed before a diagnostic report can be prepared.
+It may therefore take some time before you receive a notification.

-If you have been waiting a while for your test results, it may be because the person who requested the test has deferred your access to the test results so that they can discuss the results with you first.
+If you have waited some time for your test results, the person who requested the test may have deferred your access to the test results so that they can discuss the results with you first.
 Read more in the Norwegian Patient and User Rights Act (in Norwegian).

-This is done to make sure you understand what your test results mean and to give you the opportunity to ask questions.
+They may do this to make sure you understand what the test results mean and give you an opportunity to ask questions.

-In the Test results service, you can see results from tests and examinations carried out after 4 June 2025.
-As you take more tests, the results are collected over time, giving you an overview of all your test results.
+In the Test results service, you can view results from tests and examinations 4 June 2025.
+When more tests are performed, results are collated over time, giving you an overview of all your test results.

 If you have a corresponding history on Fürst’s website, you will need to refer to that for earlier results.

-All healthcare professionals involved in your treatment have access to your test results.
+Everyone involved in your care have access to your test results.
 If you wish to restrict who gets access to your test results, you can do so.
 Read more about your rights when sharing health data or call Guidance Helsenorge on +47 23 32 70 00.

-The information you see under Test results is the same as healthcare professionals see in their systems.
-It is intended for people with a healthcare background and may be difficult to understand if you are not a healthcare professional.
+The information available under Test results is the same as what healthcare professionals can see in their systems.
+The information is intended for those with a medical background and may be difficult to understand if you are not a healthcare professional.

-Many test results include a glossary or explanation that appears when you click on the result.
-This is meant to help you understand your test result.
+Many test results include a glossary of terms, which can be viewed when you click on the test results.
+This will help you understand the results.

 Remember that your medical provider will contact you if there is a need to discuss the result of your test.

-Form for accessing the Test Results service (in Norwegian)
+Form to request access to the Test Results service (in Norwegian)

-Form for accessing the Test Results service, children under the age of 12 (in Norwegian)
+Form to request access to the Test Results service, children under the age of 12 (in Norwegian)

 Your test results will be shared with your treatment providers

-The Test results service is intended to provide healthcare professionals with easier access to your test results.
+The Test Results service gives healthcare professionals easier access to your test results.
 This can be useful if you have a chronic illness or complex care pathway.
 It can also be important if you require urgent care, such as at the out-of-hours medical service.

 Storing and accessing test results